 Routes the call by searching the calling number into the selected distribution list.
 If the number is present into the list, follows the top exit, otherwise the bottom one.
 Useful to create different paths for different callers, like priority customers or blacklists.
 This block is editable inline.
-See section 7.3 on page 68 for managing distribution lists.
+See section 7.3 on page 66 for managing distribution lists.

 Connects the call to the selected queue.
-If the call has not yet been answered, the queue music on hold will not get played back, unless the telco allows it.
+If the call has not yet been answered, the queue music on hold will not get played back.
 This block is editable inline.
-See section 5.2 on page 41 for queues configuration.
+See section 5.2 on page 40 for queues configuration.